A Guide to the Benefits of Marriage: Tax, Legal, Financial and More

 We know, we know: You want to marry your partner because you love them—duh.
-But we'd be doing you a disservice if we didn't acknowledge all the benefits of marriage that are a little less romantic but no less important when it comes to whether or not you choose to tie the knot.
-We're talking about the legal, financial, health and tax benefits of marriage that also contribute to a couple's decision.
+But we'd be doing you a disservice if we didn't acknowledge all the benefits of marriage that are a little less romantic, but no less important when it comes to whether or not you choose to tie the knot.
+We're digging deep into the tax benefits of marriage, plus the benefits of being married in a legal, financial and emotional sense.

-The truth is, it's not just love, commitment and tradition that has some people saying "I do."
-Not every couple needs the legal document of a marriage certificate to spend forever together, of course.
-So things like accessible healthcare and the ability to file taxes together can also play a role.
-Looking to learn more about what are the benefits of marriage?
-With the help of some experts in their respective fields, we're covering the various benefits of marriage, including the financial benefits of getting married, the health benefits of marriage and, of course, some of the lovey-dovey stuff too.
+The truth is: The decision to wed isn't just about love, commitment and tradition (though, there are other wedding benefits we can wax poetic about).
+Not every couple needs a marriage certificate and marriage license to spend forever together, of course.
+So things like accessible healthcare and the ease of filing taxes as a married couple can also play a role.
+Still asking: "What are the benefits of marriage?"
+With the help of some experts in their respective fields, we're covering the various benefits of marriage, including the financial benefits of marriage, the health benefits of marriage and, obviously, some of the lovey-dovey stuff too.

 Legal Benefits of Marriage

 What are the legal benefits of marriage?
-While the nitty-gritty specifics surrounding some of the perks may vary from state to state, the standard legal benefits of tying the knot are typically as follows.
+While the specifics surrounding some of the perks may vary from state to state, the standard legal benefits from marriage center on decision making, inheritance and fair asset distribution in the event of a relationship's ending.

-Once married, you can have the status of next-of-kin, meaning you'll be able to make medical decisions for your spouse in the event that they're unable to do so.
-While it's unpleasant to think about of course, planning for such emergencies will ultimately be helpful—especially as you both continue to age.
+Next of kin status: Once married, you can have the status of next of kin, meaning you'll be able to make medical decisions for your spouse in the event that they're unable to do so.
+While it's unpleasant to think about, planning for such emergencies will ultimately be helpful—especially as you both continue to age.

 Inheritance Benefits

-A spouse can inherit an entire estate without tax consequences.
-"If the couple is not married, there will be taxes," Aronson, Mayefsky & Sloan LLP matrimonial lawyer Alyssa A. Rower says.
-And if there's no will, a spouse still has inheritance rights when the other spouse dies intestate (meaning, a person passed away without making a legal will).
+Tax-free estate inheritance: A spouse can inherit an entire estate without tax consequences.
+"If the couple isn't married, there will be taxes," Aronson, Mayefsky & Sloan LLP matrimonial lawyer Alyssa A. Rower says.

 Divorce Asset Distribution

-Sure, divorce is definitely another not-so-fun thing to think about—but it's worth considering that, if you're married, there is some degree of legal protection when it comes to the division of assets acquired during the relationship.
+Protection upon dissolution of the relationship: If you're married, there's some degree of legal protection when it comes to the division of assets acquired during the relationship.
 It's presumed under the law that when two people get married, they're creating an economic partnership, Rower explains.
 "If one person spends a substantial amount of time on their career and [the] other spends it on raising children, we will compensate the non-monied spouse…by dividing assets fairly between the spouses should the marriage end."
 You may also be entitled to spousal support (or, possibly, owe your partner alimony).

-Having a prenuptial agreement (or postnuptial agreement) in place will protect your assets to some degree, as well as outline the details around such proceedings in the event of a divorce.
+Prenup protection: If you're not married, you won't have the protection of a prenuptial agreement (or postnuptial agreement) in your relationship.
+(It's one of the most slept-on benefits of a legal marriage).
+Getting one or the other in place will protect your assets to some degree, as well as outline the details around such proceedings in the event of a divorce.
+You can get in touch with a law firm that specializes in drawing these up, or use a simplified online service such as Hello Prenup or LegalNature.

 Financial Benefits of Marriage

 Let's talk about money, honey.
 "Getting legally married can help you and your partner streamline and simplify your finances," explains Christina Greene, a Dallas-based Certified Public Accountant (CPA).
-From IRA benefits to social security to mortgages, learn more about the financial benefits of getting married below.
+From IRA benefits to social security to mortgages, learn more about the benefits of marriage financially below.

 Social Security Benefits